 - Norfolk Southern Railway Company (45)

 - South Central Florida Express, Inc. (41)

 The remainder of railroad companies filed 15 or less Form 55as over the last decade.

-Several different things might lead to a train accident.
+Several different things might lead to a train accident in Florida.
 If you’ve recently suffered injuries or lost a loved one in a train accident, you might know the cause if the FRA investigation has been completed.
 If you’re waiting for the final report, some common causes of train accidents include:

 - Conductor error.
 Train conductors make mistakes and they can be negligent.
 Like driving a motor vehicle or a semi-truck, train conductors must remain alert and dedicated to the task at hand to avoid dangerous train accidents.
 Some examples of conductor-related causes of accidents include fatigued conductors who might nod off while operating a train and conductors who are distracted by using their cell phone, eating and drinking, or other things that take their eyes and mind away from operating the train.
 Conductors who operate a train at too high a speed might also cause a derailment or collision.

 - Old tracks.
 Whether Amtrak passenger trains, freight trains, or light rail, all trains operate on tracks.
 Tracks need regular inspections and preventative maintenance to ensure they can safely support the weight of a train.
 When those responsible for inspecting, maintaining, and repairing train tracks do not do their job in a timely fashion or ignore their responsibilities, dangerous train accidents can occur.